 ABOUT VANGUARD AFRICA

-Vanguard Africa represents the synthesis of best practices in private sector campaign management with the mission-driven focus of a pro-democracy advocacy organization.
-We have convened the brightest campaign advisors and strategists, government relations professionals and human rights advocates to work for your campaign.
-We have merged formerly isolated networks in journalism and media, with networks in government and public policy to provide unparalleled access and solutions to pro-reform African leaders.
-We are here to connect pro-reform leaders with the vital support they need -- both domestically and internationally -- to create lasting social change.
+Vanguard Africa represents the synthesis of best practices in campaign management with the mission-driven focus of a pro-democracy organization.
+We have convened previously isolated networks -- including campaign consultants and strategists, government relations professionals and renowned human rights advocates -- to work for you and your campaign.
+We have merged networks in journalism and media, with networks in government and public policy, to provide unparalleled access and solutions for pro-democracy leaders.